 What to do When Your Nutrients Freeze

-Frozen Nutrients:
+Frozen Nutrients

 One of the risks of growing in a cold climate is low temperatures can cause your nutrients to freeze.